-In another example scenario, a video is played to the viewer, during which a pair of geometrical shapes, for example, a circle followed by a square appear in subsequent frames of the video.
-The geometrical shapes are overlaid at random positions on the video and appear independent of the video, or appear as part of the video.
+In another example, a video is played to the viewer, during which a pair of geometrical shapes, for example, a circle followed by a square appear in subsequent frames of the video.
+The geometrical shapes are overlaid at random posi- 35 tions on the video and appear independent of the video, or appear as part of the video.
 At the completion of the video, a pull down answer menu appears with several shape pairs as options.
-The viewer selects the correct option in the menu to register a correct response.
-In another example, a video is played in the primary window of the user interface and a child window appears either cascaded with or alongside the parent window.
+The viewer selects the correct shape pairs from the options in the menu to register a correct response.
+In another 40 example, a video is played in the primary window of the user interface and a child window appears either cascaded with or alongside the parent window.
 The companion window displays a mathematical equation, such as (3+3=?), as the challenge.
-The video is paused momentarily, or for a response time-out 40 period within which the viewer is required to enter the correct answer, in this case 6.
-In an embodiment, the viewer is required to submit the correct response in order to resume playing of the video or avoid termination of the video.
-In another example, a color is flashed in the foreground or the background when the video clip is being played.
+The video is paused momentarily, or for a response 45 time-out period within which the viewer is required to enter the correct answer, in this case 6.
+In an embodiment, the viewer is required to submit the correct response in order to resume playing of the video, or avoid termination of the video.
+In another example, a color is flashed in the foreground 50 or the background when the video clip is being played.
 The viewer is required to either enter a description of the color or select the color from an options list to register a correct response.